-Table B-44: D Description of 507 Paseo Grande
+Table B-38.
+D Table B-38.
+Description of 507 Paseo Grande

 Address 507 Paseo Grande, San Lorenzo, CA 94580

 APN 412 003109200

 Parcel size (acre) 1.68 acres

 Community San Lorenzo

 Current Zoning designation San Lorenzo Village Center Specific Plan - C1 (retail business)

 Current General Plan designation Eden Area general Plan - San Lorenzo Specific Plan

 Rezone?
 (Yes or no) Yes.
-New General Plan designation: SLVSP- C1-HE- HDR-60
+New Zoning designation: SLZ-86-HENew General Plan Designation: Refers to Specific Plan

 Land: \$ 515,914

 to Land ratio Improvement: 0

 Ratio: 0

 Income Above Moderate: 23

 category, # of units Moderate: 9

 Low and very low: 34

 The vacant parcel is situated at the corner of Paseo Grande and Hesperian Blvd.
 It was previously developed with a commercial building and approved for demolition in 2012.
 Since its demolition, the site has remained vacant, with little interest for commercial development, rendering it underutilized and devoid of any significant economic activity.
 The existing Zoning District, per the San Lorenzo Village Center Specific Plan, allows residential uses distributed within subareas of the Specific Plan area, as follows: "450 for Subareas 2, 4 and 5A through 5D, 130 for Subarea 6, total not to exceed 580 for entire Plan Area".
 This parcel is located in Subarea 5A.
+However, this Housing Element includes programs to remove this artificially low housing maximum that has never been met.
 The Housing Element Overlay would allow for up to 66 units.
 Among these, 23 units would fall under the above-moderate category, 9 units would be moderate, and 34 units would be categorized as low and very low moderate.
 The property owner and/or tenants have maintained a fence around the perimeter of the parcel.
 However, the Assessor's office valued improvements on the parcels at 0, suggesting potential for more intensive development.
 The 66 units proposed reflect the development of the parcel, excluding a portion dedicated to the future development of a fire station.
 This site is immediately adjacent to the pipeline development known as Village Green Mixed Use Multifamily Housing, which includes the development of a vacant land to 138 rental housing units and 11,049 square feet for indoor retail. (described in Table B-6).

-Table B-45: Description of 15800 Hesperian Blvd

-Address 15800 HESPERIAN BLVD SAN LORENZO 94580

-APN 412 003403600

-Parcel size (acre) 4.99 acres

-Community San Lorenzo

-Current Zoning designation San Lorenzo Village Center Specific Plan - C1 (retail business)

-Current General Plan designation Eden Area general Plan - San Lorenzo Specific Plan

-Rezone?
-(Yes or no) Yes.

-New General Plan designation: SLVSP- C1- HE-HDR-60

-Improvement to Land Land: \$ 3,587,576

-ratio Improvement: \$4,110,228

-Ratio: 1.14

-Income category, # Moderate: 15

-of units Low and very low: 90
+Table B-39.
+Description of 15800 Hesperian Blvd Address 15800 HESPERIAN BLVD SAN LORENZO 94580 APN 412 003403600 Parcel size (acre) 4.99 acres Community San Lorenzo Current Zoning designation San Lorenzo Village Center Specific Plan - C1 (retail business) Current General Plan designation Eden Area general Plan - San Lorenzo Specific Plan Yes.
+New Zoning designation: SLZ-86-HE New General Plan designation: Refers to Specific Plan to Land ratio Land: \$ 3,587,576 Improvement: \$4,110,228 Ratio: 1.14 Income category, # of units Above Moderate: 36 Moderate: 15 Low and very low: 54

-The property consists of various amenities, including a

-grocery market, restaurant, U.S. Postal Office, general services, and retail stores.
+The property consists of various amenities, including a grocery market, restaurant, U.S. Postal Office, general services, and retail stores.
 The expansive parking lot spans approximately 76,000 square feet, capable of accommodating up to 105 units of housing in addition to the grocery store.
 The Housing Element Overlay Combining District's Administrative Modification process will ensure that design standards will enable both uses.
 A glance at the Google Street view screenshot reveals that the parking lot is currently underutilized, presenting an opportunity for potential residential or additional commercial development.